☰

 }

-The index.html page loads the client into the user's browser.
+The index.html loads into the user's browser the client that consume REST service.

 <html>